Isaac Yiadom: Green Bay Packers

 Yiadom was traded to the Green Bay Packers for cornerback Josh Jackson on August 17, 2021.
 Yiadom started for the Packers on Week 6 against the Chicago Bears following injuries to starting cornerbacks Kevin King and Jaire Alexander.
 He committed a pass interference penalty on the opponent's opening drive to set up a Bears touchdown.
 Yiadom was subsequently benched for backup cornerback Rasul Douglas, who won the starting cornerback job with his steadier performance, and Yiadom being relegated to a backup and special teams role.
 On November 3, 2021, he was placed on reserve/COVID-19 list.
 He was activated off reserve/COVID-19 list on November 13, 2021.
 On January 21, 2022, he was released along with Jack Heflin to open roster spaces for the returns of Za'Darius Smith and Whitney Mercilus from injured reserve prior to the divisional playoff game.

 Houston Texans

 On March 24, 2022, Yiadom signed with the Houston Texans.
 He was released during final roster cuts on August 30.
 He was waived on November 15, 2022.

-New Orleans Saints (first stint)
+New Orleans Saints

 On November 17, 2022, Yiadom was signed to the practice squad of the New Orleans Saints.
 He was promoted to the active roster on December 5.

 Yiadom re-signed with the Saints on March 23, 2023.